rust-lang/rfcs/text/0000-guaranteed-tco.md

 Note that while precedent set by other languages is some motivation, it does not on its own motivate an RFC.
 Please also take into consideration that rust sometimes intentionally diverges from common language features.

-# Unresolved questions
+# TODO Unresolved questions
 [unresolved-questions]: #unresolved-questions

 - What parts of the design do you expect to resolve through the RFC process before this gets merged?
 - What parts of the design do you expect to resolve through the implementation of this feature before stabilization?
 - What related issues do you consider out of scope for this RFC that could be addressed in the future independently of the solution that comes out of this RFC?

-# Future possibilities
+# TODO Future possibilities
 [future-possibilities]: #future-possibilities

 Think about what the natural extension and evolution of your proposal would